 Students who do not already have a master's degree should apply to the M.A./Ph.D. program; those with an M.A. degree should apply directly to the Ph.D. program.

 Admitted students for whom English is not their native language must take the English Language Placement Examination upon arrival at UCSB to determine speaking and writing ability.
 Depending on test performance, students may be required to take courses in English as a Second Language.

-The annual deadline for applications to the graduate program in linguistics is early December.
+The new annual deadline for applications to the graduate program in linguistics is mid-November.
 For more information about the department's current application requirements and this year's deadline, see the linguistics graduate program description on UCSB's Graduate Division website.
 Students may enter the program only in the fall.
-Because final admissions decisions cannot be made without official Graduate Record Examination scores, applicants are encouraged to arrange to take the exam early.
-Unofficial GRE scores may be reported if official scores are pending.

 For more information, contact:

 Lal Zimman, Director of Graduate Studies